-A typical Horizon 7 architecture design uses a pod strategy.
-Pod definitions can vary, based on hardware configuration, Horizon 7 and vSphere software versions used, and other environment-specific design factors.
+A typical View architecture design uses a pod strategy that consists of components that support up to 10,000 remote desktops using a vSphere 5.1 or later infrastructure.
+Pod definitions can vary, based on hardware configuration, View and vSphere software versions used, and other environment-specific design factors.

 |Architecture design for View Agent Direct Connect Plugin||With this plugin running on a remote virtual machine desktop, the client can connect directly to the virtual machine.
 All the remote desktop features, including PCoIP, HTML Access, RDP, USB redirection, and session management work in the same way, as if the user had connected through View Connection Server.
 For more information, see View Agent Direct-Connection Plugin Administration.|